 So how do we create a sitemap?
 Creating a sitemap by hand, it definitely takes technical know-how.
 But thanks to tools, sitemap creation, it doesn’t have to be so complicated.
 For instance, I’m not going to sit down and create a sitemap by hand.
 I could probably figure it out, but to be honest, I don’t have an expertise in doing that by hand.
 So there are some generators out there.

 One that I’ve used quite frequently for a number of sites is XML-sitemaps.com.
 It’s pretty easy steps to follow.
 You just kind of create the sitemap and all the rules and all the pages you want to have in there.

-Now, most CMS tools will have generators built in for them, like HubSpot does that.
+Most CMS tools will have sitemap generators built in for them, like HubSpot does that.
 I know that Marketo, some of the other bigger enterprise sites and suites definitely do that with their webpages, but WordPress, you can also do this as well.
 And we recommend using one of the following plugins.
-You can use SEO Press, you can use Yost SEO, or you can use XML Sitemaps.
-I've used all three of these on a number of occasions, and they all get the job done a little bit different with each setup, but they all work really well.
+You can use popular SEO plugins like RankMath, SEO Press, or Yoast SEO to create your sitemap, or you can use XML Sitemaps.
+I’ve used all three of these on a number of occasions, and they all get the job done a little bit different with each setup, but they all work really well.

 So what do you include in your sitemap?
 Well, the reality is, is not every single URL needs to be in your sitemap.